Skip to content

 The American Nurses Credentialing Center (ANCC) recognizes programs who meet the global standard of excellence via the Practice Transition Accreditation Program (PTAP)®.

-Many of our Northen California and Southern California transition programs have already achieved PTAP ® accreditation or accreditation with distinction.
+Many of our Northen California, Southern California, and Hawaii transition programs have already achieved PTAP ® accreditation or accreditation with distinction.
 Other markets are working to meet eligibility requirements.

 This accreditation ensures adherence to evidence based best practices for supporting transitioning nurses in 6 key domains identified by ANCC: